nastasyafedotovna/andersen-devops-course/TIL/til.md

  - i think compile python app to binary isn't good idea
  - slices in golang
  - find roadmap for golang developer
+## 29.06.2021
+ - ansible in docker container on windows